-Futures contracts will be used to hedge against market risk or gain exposure to an underlying market.
+Futures contracts may be used to hedge against market risk or gain exposure to an underlying market.

-Forward contracts will be used to hedge or gain exposure to an increase in the value of an asset, currency, commodity or deposit.
+Forward contracts may be used to hedge or gain exposure to an increase in the value of a currency.

-Options will be used to hedge or achieve long or short exposure to particular markets or securities instead of using a physical security.
+Options may be used to hedge or achieve exposure to a particular market instead of using a physical security.

-Swaps (including swaptions) will be used to achieve profit by gaining long or short exposure to markets or securities as well as to hedge existing long positions.
+Swaps (including swaptions) may be used to achieve profit as well as to hedge existing long positions.

-Forward foreign exchange transactions will be used to reduce the risk of adverse market changes in exchange rates or to increase exposure to foreign currencies or to shift exposure to foreign currency fluctuations from one country to another.
+Forward foreign exchange transactions may be used to reduce the risk of adverse market changes in exchange rates.